wp-plugins/squirrly-seo/readme.txt

 = 3.2.7 =
 * Fixed small issue for background ranking grabber
 * Fixed google country select in Seo Settings
-* Fixed css and js load for some Wordpress themes
+* Fixed css and js load for some WordPress themes

 = 3.2.5 =
 * Fixed default country and langage in rank check